 Joining Jeremy is BAFTA and Olivier Award-winner Lesley Manville.
 Lesley is one of Britain’s most prolific stage performers, as well as one of its most acclaimed.
 For Long Day’s Journey Into Night, she’s reuniting with director Richard Eyre following the sold-out production of Ibsen’s Ghosts.

-Jessica Regan reprises her role, Cathleen, from the Bristol Old Vic production, while stars of the stage and screen Matthew Beard and Rory Keenan will join the company as Edmund and James respectively.
+Jessica Regan is reprising the role of Cathleen from the Bristol Old Vic production, while Matthew Beard and Rory Keenan will join the company as Edmund and James respectively.

-Eugene O’Neill is regarded as one of the great American playwrights.
-He is the only person to win the Pulitzer Prize for Drama four times (Long Day’s Journey Into Night won the prize in 1957), and was awarded the Nobel Prize in Literature in 1936.
-His other work plays include The Iceman Cometh, Mourning Becomes Electra and Ah Wilderness!.
+Eugene O’Neill is often cited as one of the great American playwrights.
+He won the Pulitzer Prize for Drama a record-breaking four times (Long Day’s Journey Into Night won the prize in 1957), and in 1936, was awarded the Nobel Prize in Literature.

-An unashamedly autobiographical account of O’Neill’s own life, Long Day’s Journey Into Night is considered one of the most powerful American plays of the 20th century, and plays a strictly limited season at Wyndham’s Theatre, London from 27th January 2018 for 10 weeks only.
+Long Day’s Journey Into Night is considered one of the most powerful American plays of the 20th century.

 Dramas have a rich history in the West End; find out more about plays in London.